 Check-Out Project (60 points): There are two options for the Check-Out Assignemnt to wrap up the semester and in accommodation for students' individual preferences.
-You only need to do one option to check out and wrap up the semester but of course you are welcome to do both if you wish.
-In that situation, your higher grade between the two options will be counted for your final check-out project grade.
+You only need to do one option to check out and wrap up the semester.

 Option 1: Last Exam (60 points): This is an assessment in Week 6 in the same format with the same requirements as your previous exams.
-It covers Ch.13-17 materials from the e-textbook, video lectures, power point slides, and all core and supplementary readings for the relevant chapters in this week.
+It covers Ch.13-17 materials from the e-textbook, video lectures, power point slides, and all Tier I and II readings for the relevant chapters.
+Option 1 last exam is due Friday 6/20 the last day of the semester.